-Workshops: find a solution to your rostering problem
+Workshops: finding a solution to your rostering problem

 We run public training courses to address, in a general way, various aspects of the rostering process - see our Training page.